tiritor/OMuProCU-experiments/README.md

 - Root is necessary for the switch warm up.
 - iPerf3 must be installed on both hosts.
+- You need rust installed on the host for the self-implemented speedtest tool using an example UDP application layer.
 - Also, the Experiments used proprietary hardware and software for the switch initialization and communication.
 Due to their license, this is not part of this repository!
 If you want to have the same experience these steps must be implemented again!

 ## Usage